decodelabs/greenleaf

 Super-fast directory based HTTP router

-Greenleaf provides a simple, fast and flexible way to route HTTP requests to controllers and actions based on the URL path.
+Greenleaf provides a fast and flexible way to route HTTP requests to your actions and pages.

 Installation